Police of the Czech Republic

-The Police of the Czech Republic (Policie České republiky) is the national law enforcement agency of the Czech Republic.
-It was established on 15 July 1991 under the jurisdiction of the Ministry of the Interior.
+The Police of the Czech Republic (Policie České republiky) is the national agency in the field of law enforcement in the Czech Republic.
+It was established on 15 July 1991 under the jurisdiction of the Ministry of the Interior of the Czech Republic.
 The agency is tasked with protecting citizens, property and public order and as of 2015, there were around 40,500 employees.
-Czech state police cooperates with municipal police departments, which are present in local municipalities.
+Czech state police cooperates with municipal police departments, which are present in some municipalities.

 History

 The Police of the Czech Republic took over land management after the communist SNB in the Czech Republic with the exception of military police (provosts) who are part of the army.
 Members were recruited from the former communist SNB (National Security Corps), after passing a vetting "democratic" commission established after the Velvet Revolution in 1989 to eliminate from the police force communist ideologues and agents of the secret police.
 A similar procedure was also undertaken in the then-Slovak Republic.
 Some police officers were employed by a small federal police force, whose mandate expired on 31 December 1992.